jiayiliujiayi/timekilleR/README.md

 [Jiayi Liu](https://jiayiliu.me)

 ---

-timekiller is an [R](https://www.r-project.org) package with miscellaneous R functions that kills times.
+The timekiller is an [R](https://www.r-project.org) package with miscellaneous R functions that kill time.

 ---